(EXPANDED FROM 10/3/2023)

 Stephen Pellegrino has sparked a debate about the value of automotive brands by arguing that Hudson, Nash and Rambler were worth saving.
-His punchline is that “brand names mean something, and the intangibles they represent can be hard to duplicate once they’re gone.
-And when they’re gone, it’s almost impossible to revive the names once again” (2023, original italics).
+His punchline is that “brand names mean something, and the intangibles they represent can be hard to duplicate once theyโre gone.
+And when theyโre gone, itโs almost impossible to revive the names once again” (2023, 2025, original italics).

 I have some sympathy for his view, particularly when applied to a smaller automaker.
-Building a strong brand can take huge resources invested over many years.
-During the postwar period that was much more easily done by Big Three automakers because they had far deeper pockets than any independent . . . yet even they had trouble establishing new brands, such as the Edsel and Imperial.
+Building a strong brand can take lots of resources invested over many years.
+During the postwar period that was more easily done by larger automakers because they had deeper pockets.
+Yet even the Big Three had trouble establishing new brands, such as the Edsel and Imperial.

 In just 12 years American Motors killed off not one, not two, but three brands.
 This required the automaker to establish replacement brands.
-The money and managerial bandwidth spent on this could have arguably been better invested in keeping their products up to date — which was already a struggle.
+The resources spent on them could have arguably been better invested in improving marketing or keeping their products up to date.

 So am I agreeing with Pellegrino that none of AMC’s brands should have been killed?
 Not necessarily.
 Auto executives still need to be realistic about whether a brand is viable.
-A good example was Plymouth, which from 1978 until its death in 2001 — 23 years later — failed to offer any high-volume products that were not thinly disguised Dodges, Chryslers or Mitsubishis.
-Keeping alive this brand was arguably more costly that eliminating it — along with taking the long-overdue step of consolidating Dodge and Chrysler-Plymouth dealer networks.
+A good example was Plymouth.
+From 1978 until its death in 2001 — 23 years later — the brand failed to offer any high-volume products that were not thinly disguised Dodges, Chryslers or Mitsubishis.
+Keeping alive this brand was arguably more costly that eliminating it.
+In addition, doing so would have made possible the long-overdue step of consolidating redundant Dodge and Chrysler-Plymouth dealer networks.

-Why American Motors elevated Rambler to a brand
+Why the Rambler was turned into a brand

 The most obvious alternative would have been for Rambler to have been continued as Nash’s compact nameplate while Hudson was given its own version.
 For the sake of discussion, let’s call it the Jet.